Bluegent/MeRpgBot/docs/Functions.md

 * CAST(caster,target,skill_key) - casts a skill, if it's found in the skill dictionary *CAST(Billy,Jimmy,heal) - Billy will cast heal on Jimmy
-* CHANCE(percentage) - rolls for an outcome with a percentage chance CHANCE(25) - will return true 25% of the time
+* CHANCE(percentage) - rolls for an outcome with a percentage chance
+    * CHANCE(25) - will return true 25% of the time
+* APPLY_STATUS(entity,status,duration,value(s)) - apply a status effec to given entity that lasts a certain duration
+    * APPLY_STATUS(Billy,poison,60,ARRAY(10,10)) - will poison Billy for 60 seconds, where Billy takes 10 damage every 10 seconds.
+    * Note: The last argument can be a single value or an array and is interpreted by the status itself.
+In this case we assume the values that poison takes are damage and interval.

 Keywords:
 * skill: